SurenGharajyan/gemini-chat/README.md

 - Optimize the performance of the logic, focusing on minimizing unnecessary computations.
 - Enable strict type checking throughout the codebase.
 - Implement automated testing to ensure reliability of the refactored and new code.
-- Implementing the unit and integration testing for both apps
+- Implementing the unit and integration testing for both apps.
 - Review codebase for possible optimizations or simplifications.

-> **Note:** These tasks have not been checked off or implemented yet, as the available time has not been long enough to complete them.
+> **Note:** These above task-points haven't been checked off or implemented yet, as the available time has not been long enough to complete them.
+The deployed application currently working as a public data sharing.